lukegjpotter/CharlieFoxtrot-iOS/README.md

 # To Do

- 1. Add a Conversion History
+ 1. Add a Conversion History.
+ 2. Add colour to the Navigation Bar.
+ 3. Add a title to the Conversion Result screen.

 # Completed in Version 1.0: